2011 HM102: Diameter and albedo

 Based on a generic magnitude-to-diameter conversion, it measures approximately 100 kilometers in diameter using an absolute magnitude of 8.1 and an assumed albedo of 0.10.
 It is an averaged-sized body among the first 17 Neptune trojans discovered so far, which measure between 60 and 200 kilometers (for an absolute magnitude of 9.3–6.6 and an assumed albedo of 0.10).

+Surface

+Observations with NIRSpec showed that the spectrum of 2011 HM102 does not exhibit clear Triton-like ice tholin features.
+The surface is likely covered in a thin layer of water ice and CO2 ice.
+Due to the variable color classification of this object, it is suspected that inhomogeneities in the surface composition exist.

 Numbering and naming

 Due to its orbital uncertainty, this minor planet has not been numbered and its official discoverers have not been determined.
 If named, it will follow the naming scheme already established with 385571 Otrera, which is to name these objects after figures related to the Amazons, an all-female warrior tribe that fought in the Trojan War on the side of the Trojans against the Greek.